arpit11295/arpit11295.github.io/README.md

   function victory(){
     over=true;
-    msg.innerText='YAYYYY 😍💖 like this you have won my heart tooooo babeeee';
+    msg.innerText='YAYYYY Nashiee 😍💖 like this you have won my heart tooooo babeeee';
     setTimeout(()=>show('final'),5000);
   }